ICOFS/NAGEN-Engine/README.md

-#  Open-source notgame™ engine "Not a good enough name" (or "NAGEN")
+#  Open-source non-game™ engine "Not a good enough name" (or "NAGEN")

 You need SFML to use it.